epelaaez/QuantumLibrary/algorithms/basic_phase_kickback/README.md

 <img src="https://user-images.githubusercontent.com/63567458/104456456-f8aebd00-55a8-11eb-8072-6ff4381a2df4.png" height="70px">

 As you can see, the states are not entangled since we can write them as a tensor product of the two qubits and a relative phase was added to the **control** qubit instead of the **target** qubit.
-We can see this effect with the statevecotr simulation that Qiskit gives us, notice that the **control** qubit (qubit 0) has a phase rotation, while the **target** qubit is right in the |1> state without any rotation.
+We can see this effect with the statevector simulation that Qiskit gives us, notice that the **control** qubit (qubit 0) has a phase rotation, while the **target** qubit is right in the |1> state without any rotation.

 ![vector](https://user-images.githubusercontent.com/63567458/104107710-b04c8200-52be-11eb-9efa-97816d6c7121.jpg)